etsal/etsal.github.io/index.md

 **Persist-API**

-This project is an explicit high-performance persistence API that applications applications use to efficiently persist memory-mapped data.
+This project is an explicit high-performance persistence API that applications use to efficiently persist memory-mapped data.
 Persist-API overcomes the correctness and scalability issues of existing OS APIs when used with memory-mapped data, and lets developers write simpler persistence code.
 Replacing the file API with Persist-API results in performance improvements for databases like RocksDB, SQLite, and PostgreSQL.

 **Metropolis**